 for details.
 That said, if you're on a road and it doesn't seem like

 the signals are synchronized, here are some possible reasons why:

 - You're traveling faster than the speed limit.

 Signals are synchronized for to allow a group of cars (a "platoon")

 moving at the speed limit of the roadway.
 If you're speeding and get

 out ahead of the platoon, you could arrive at the next signal when it's still

 speed limit (either because you're lollygagging or due to

 traffic.)
-If you fall behind the platoon, you'll hit the next
+If you fall behind the platoon, you could arrive at the next

 signal as it turns yellow or red.